ctkelley/MultiPrecisionArrays.jl/README.md

 end
 ```
 The structure also stores the residual.
 The ```onthefly``` Boolean tells the solver how to do the interprecision transfers.
 The easy way to get started is to use the ```mplu```
 command directly on the matrix.
-That will build the MPArray, follow that with the factorization, and put in all in a structure
+That will build the MPArray, follow that with the factorization of ```AL```, and put in all in a structure
 that you can use with ```\```.

 Now we will see how the results look.
 In this example we compare the result with iterative refinement with ```A\b```, which is LAPACK's LU.